 The Elite Countertop will give you extra energy-efficient cooking capacity that is quicker to heat up than a full-sized oven, saving you time and energy if all you need to cook is what will fit inside the oven.
 It’s the perfect “in-between” oven for extra oven capacity between different range sizes or even instead of a 30-inch range and even includes a temperature probe just like the full-sized ovens, and will still fit quarter sheet pans.

-As suggested above, when cooking with convection, the rule of thumb is to reduce the oven temperature by 25 degrees Fahrenheit, 14 degrees Celsius or reduce the cooking time by 25% from any standard (non-convection) recipe.
+When cooking with convection, the rule of thumb is to reduce the oven temperature by 25 degrees Fahrenheit, 14 degrees Celsius or reduce the cooking time by 25% from any standard (non-convection) recipe.

 One thing to note: the convection fan may not be the best thing to use when cooking “delicate foods”.
-Souffles or even muffins with high tops might not rise as evenly or perfectly smooth with the convection fan blowing heated air around your oven!
+Souffles or even muffins with high tops might not rise as evenly or perfectly smooth with the convection fan blowing heated air around your oven.

 You’ll have to experiment with your favorite foods to see what works with the convection fan in your Wolf Gourmet countertop convection oven.